 Evaluating the Relationship Between Ramadan and Gratitude

 Evaluating the Relationship Between Ramadan and Gratitude.
 For all Muslims all over the world, Ramadan creates deep spiritual significance.
 Ramadan offers a sacred period when believers combine fasting with prayer while engaging in spiritual reflection and self-discipline.
 Ramadan teaches Muslims how to develop their bond with Allah (God) through food abstention and helps people appreciate all their blessings.
-Muslims who fast during each day from dawn to sunset discover numerous blessings that often become routine in their lives such as food, water, and comfort.
+Muslims who fast each day from dawn to sunset discover numerous blessings that often become routine in their lives, such as food, water, and comfort.
 The sacred period of Ramadan is a force that teaches people to grow their thankfulness until it fundamentally shifts their spiritual understanding of the world and their purpose.

-This article examines the religious tie between Ramadan and gratitude together with how fasting builds appreciation and presents different means to develop gratitude during the holy month.
+This article examines the religious tie between Ramadan and gratitude, together with how fasting builds appreciation, and presents different means to develop gratitude during the holy month.

 Understanding Gratitude in Islam

 Gratitude, or “Shukr” in Arabic, is a core value in Islam.
-The religious texts of Quran and Hadith contain multiple references which emphasize the value of thanking Allah for everything He gives us.
+The religious texts of the Quran and Hadith contain multiple references that emphasize the value of thanking Allah for everything He gives us.
 The Islamic perspective on gratitude surpasses emotions because Muslims must both identify Allah’s blessings and express their gratitude for what He provides.

-The scripture explains that appreciation creates a direct connection which allows God to bestow his blessings upon the appreciative one.
-When believers practice gratitude through expressive thankfulness to Allah they deepen their spiritual bond while Allah rewards them by blessing them further.
+The scripture explains that appreciation creates a direct connection, which allows God to bestow his blessings upon the appreciative one.
+When believers practice gratitude through expressive thankfulness to Allah, they deepen their spiritual bond while Allah rewards them by blessing them further.

 Ramadan as a Time to Reflect on Blessings

-Through Ramadan believers receive the chance to examine themselves in a special manner.
-Through self-discipline the month-long fast enables believers to think about all they possess while practicing restraint.
+Through Ramadan, believers receive the chance to examine themselves in a special manner.
+Through self-discipline, the month-long fast enables believers to think about all they possess while practicing restraint.
 The practice of daily fasting in the daylight hours draws our attention to the extent we depend on Allah for our food and water provision.
 Hunger and thirst messages to the body create a feeling of humility that enables us to value the food and water we normally overlook.

 The Role of Suhoor and Iftar in Gratitude